 Many potential Orlando investors have made their money here in real estate and agriculture, and can be reluctant to invest in technology.
 We need to continue educating that marketplace on not just the financial reward but the community-building component of investing in tech.
 We need the bigger companies to pay more attention to smaller companies—not just investing in them but in hiring them and bringing them on as clients.
 They can benefit from the innovation that these smaller companies are creating.

 In order to build a broader community strategy that we can put some real muscle and momentum behind, we need to leverage our strengths and we need to remember that the prior generation helps the next.
 For example, people make the mistake of thinking that the tourism industry, for example, is not innovative, but their marketing systems, their ticketing systems, and their theme-park rides—all of that leverages very innovative technology.
 The hospitality and tourism industry does and can drive innovation.
 We should be supporting that and fueling that.
 We should be the global capital of technology solutions for hospitality and tourism.
 There’s no doubt.

 Even so, we’re sometimes a victim of our own success in Orlando.
 Because the economy is so strong and things are good, it will require constant effort and vigilance to push Orlando to that next level where our startups have scaled to become self-sustaining and are creating high-wage jobs, and where companies of all sizes are pushing innovation and building up our community.

 We’ve looked at other innovative cities and learned that success is has come when there’s a strong partnership between a research-based University, local or state government, leading businesses, and the philanthropists in the community.
 We have all the ingredients to take us to the next level.
-Our opportunity, and challenge, will be about our continued community committment to seeing the future that we can bring about together.
+Our opportunity and challenge will be about our continued community commitment to seeing the future that we can bring about together.